pixelskribe/Email-Validation-Tool/README.md

 **An extensible email validation library for PHP 7+**

+##Note!!

+**This fork extends the EmailVailidatorFactory class to support selecting/excluding which validators you want to use.**

 The aim of this library is to offer a more detailed email validation report than simply checking if an email is the valid format, and also to make it possible to easily add custom validations.

 Currently this tool checks the following: